Muhamedsafwat/golden-car/README.md

-Here’s a sample `README.md` file for your GitHub repository, based on the technologies you're using:

----

 #  Golden Car - Car Rental Website

 A modern and user-friendly car rental website built with **Next.js**, **Tailwind CSS**, and **Daisy UI**.
 The website provides an easy-to-use platform for customers to browse, rent, and explore a variety of vehicles.